AlbertoFuente/Cet/README.md

 # Cet
 Cet (Custom editable table) is a library that creates editable and customizable table, the table is dynamically created from a JSON file locally, from Firebase (https://www.firebase.com/) or from an API, also allows you to save the changes you make to it.
-To configure it you have to do it in the app/config/config.js file, by default comes with almost every option to 'false'.
+To configure it you have to do it in the app/config/config.js file.

 ![alt tag](https://cloud.githubusercontent.com/assets/6747489/6547670/199ab132-c5df-11e4-8169-efc78cb2003e.png)